KISRDevelopment/webdev-course/labman.md

 We've added a block that lists any errors, and we've pre-populated form inputs with request form values.
 The `request` object is another object that Flask makes available by default in the template's context.
 Notice how we stripped the `safe` filter for the notes input; we really want just text in the textarea, no active HTML.

-2. add the following function to the end of `presentations-list.py`:
+2. Add the following function to the end of `rgsapp.py`:
 ```python
 def validate_onsubmit():
     if request.method == 'GET':